4th Infantry Division (United States): Subsequent Iraq Deployments

 July 2009 saw another division change of command as MG David Perkins took command to become the 56th Commanding General of the 4th Infantry Division.
 With this change of command, even more significant events happened as the 4ID completed 14 years calling Fort Hood, TX home and returned to Fort Carson, CO, where they had served from late 1970 through late 1995.
 It was at this time that the 4th Division headquarters and the 1st Brigade Combat Team transferred to Fort Carson, Colorado.
 The 2nd, and 4th Brigades had already relocated and 3rd Brigade was already at Fort Carson having never moved to Fort Hood and the 4th Infantry Division's Aviation Brigade stayed at Fort Hood, Texas.

 The 3rd Brigade of the 4th Infantry Division deployed to southern Iraq from March 2010 to March 2011 in support of Operations Iraqi Freedom and New Dawn in an “Advise and Assist” role.
 3rd Brigade Soldiers served alongside 50,000+ other U.S. service members under the command of United States Forces- Iraq.
 Soldiers from the brigade assisted in the training and preparation of Iraqi forces tasked with taking over responsibility of the southern sector of Iraq after U.S. forces were expected to withdraw from the area.
 3rd Brigade Soldiers were re-flagged from being designated as a “Brigade Combat Team” and instead were reassigned as an “Advise and Assist” Brigade.
-The brigade was still tasked with completing combat operations within the southern sector Area Of Operation (A.O.) in Iraq and were exposed to direct combat with anti-coalition forces operating within the A.O.
-The 3rd Brigade returned to Fort Carson in March 2011 in order to resume garrison duties.
+The brigade fought Iraqi insurgents in the southern sector Area Of Operation (A.O.) in Iraq.
+The 3rd Brigade returned to Fort Carson in March 2011.